 Compliance with EU legislation, national legislation and the MoU

-Amendments to the Public Procurement Act came into effect in the reporting period the most important of which include:
+Amendments to the Public Procurement Act came into effect in the reporting period that aim to enhance coordination and control;

-The Minister of Finance becomes the principal of the Public Procurement Agency (instead of the Minister of Economy).
-The purpose of the amendment was to ensure the opportunity for unified policy in the field of public procurement through placing under common control (of the Minister of Finance) of the bodies responsible for methodological guidance, monitoring, centralised awarding, ex-ante and ex-post control;

-Improvement of the conditions for participation in public tenders of specialised enterprises employing people with disabilities.

 Few draft laws that would have provisions relevant to certain aspects of management of the grants were under preparation - a draft law on EU Funds management was submitted to the Parliament and a draft law on amending the State Aid Act was under preparation and inter- institutional co-ordination.
 Further developments will be reported in the Strategic Report for 2015.